daidensacha/mp3-garden-journal/README.md

 ***Users***
-The whole site revoles around the users, so the user name is what links the plants, events and categores, where I use the `user_name`and insert it as in the related entry `created_by` key.
-I am able to use this as the sudo foreign key to identify the users entries.
+The whole site revoles around the users, and garden events.
+The ```username``` is what links plants, events and categores.
+When teh user creates a new item for plants, events, or categories, the  `user_name` is inserted as a reference key `created_by` .
+I am able to match the session user with the ```username```  key in the collections to retrieve the users data from the database.
 ```
 	users  {
 			_id: 			<ObjectId>